 Now wait a tick- you said earlier that you are a female and are traveling alone… Doesn’t that scare you?
 It’s interesting really because before leaving many friends and family in some ways have expressed a lot of concern over this.
 My response is best explained by a quote from the famous surfer Laird Hamilton: “I can’t not do something out of the fear of what could happen”.
 I just love that quote!
 Of course I am still careful and am being a smart traveler ensuring that I never put myself in dangerous situations, but other than that, I can’t fear going out on my own and experiencing and traveling because of what may or may not happen.
 If I fail, I fail- but at least I tried.
 I have never once felt in any real danger.
 All of life is a journey and thus far I’ve got to say it’s been quite a delightful one.
 I can only hope it continues safely and delightfully!
 And for the record, I’ve never once been alone on this journey unless I’ve actively chosen to be.
 Whether I’m hanging out with fellow travelers and new friends or simply thinking of my family and of all my friends in the states, I’ve never been alone.

 How can you afford all these travels??
 All of the money I’ve spent on travels is money I’ve personally earned.
-Basically I save my pennies and when I have saved what I consider enough to travel then I quit my job and travel!
+Basically I save my pennies when back in the States, then quit and travel again when the wind blows just right.
 The first time was the trickiest as I was working for the Government and had an apartment full of stuff.
 My Government job knew the day would come that I would quit to travel, so it wasn’t that big a shock.
 And selling basically all but 4 boxes of my possessions was a little tough, but also a nice purge!
-Since the Government job I’ve basically gotten bartending and serving jobs that are easy to quit.
-All of my ex-employers knew that I would quit and travel once I had saved enough as well, so no one was ever in the dark about my plans.
+Since the Government job I’ve worked as a bartender and/or server.
+Easy jobs to pick up and quit on a whim, though I am always honest with any employer that when the wind blows, it’s time to go.
 I just don’t think it’s right to mislead people into thinking I would be a lifer there… Anyway, so that’s what I do!
 When I run out of money, or get too close to my “emergency” money I go somewhere, get a job, save money, then travel again!

 What is it you are expecting as an outcome of these travels?
 What are you hoping to accomplish?
 I can honestly say I don’t yet know.
 But I feel like I am where I need to be for now and I hope that inspiration for what I’m supposed to do will come along as I continue to travel and grow.